gaissmai/bart/README.md

 The CBT is implemented as a bit-vector, backtracking is just a matter of fast cache friendly bitmask operations.

-The Table is implemented with popcount compressed sparse arrays together with path compression.
+The `bart.Table` is implemented with popcount compressed sparse arrays together with path compression.
 This reduces storage consumption by almost two orders of magnitude in comparison to ART with comparable or even better lookup times for longest prefix match.